ibm-cloud-docs/Registry/registry_architecture.md

 Note: \* Connection to {{site.data.keyword.cloudant_short_notm}} is not private in `eu-central` (`de.icr.io`) or `jp-osa` (`jp2.icr.io`).

-## Segregation
+## Segmentation
 {: #registry_architecture_segregation}

-Segregation of data within {{site.data.keyword.registrylong_notm}} is achieved by using private namespaces, which are strictly owned by single accounts.
+Segmentation of data within {{site.data.keyword.registrylong_notm}} is achieved by using private namespaces, which are strictly owned by single accounts.
 {: shortdesc}

 You can control access to namespaces within the account by using {{site.data.keyword.iamlong}} (IAM) access policies.
 Storage in {{site.data.keyword.cos_full_notm}} is not segregated, but user accounts do not have direct access to the {{site.data.keyword.cos_full_notm}} that contains the image data.
 For more information, see [Managing access for {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-iam).

 All traffic to the registry, and from the service to {{site.data.keyword.registrylong_notm}} dependencies is encrypted in transit.
-No additional network level segregation of traffic is provided.
+No additional network level segmentation of traffic is provided.
 The control plane and data plane are not segregated from each other.

 ## Private connections
 {: #registry_architecture_private_connections}